← Back to Characters

 Affiliation: Church of the Infinite Maw

-Phareon expanded Vaul’s personal questions into a comprehensive ideological framework focused on deliberate genetic direction.
-Chosen traits would be imprinted into bloodlines, harsh environments would serve as intentional training, and the Engineered would eventually be phased out.
-Their useful characteristics would be absorbed while their independent status was removed.
+He carries the name of Prince Varethis'Daer Venar, and the choice was deliberate.
+His life's work is the continuation of what Daer began.
+He developed the Doctrine of Adaptive Evolution two years after Zairen Vaul began publicly examining his own lineage and survival instincts, expanding Vaul's personal questions into a comprehensive ideological framework focused on deliberate genetic direction.
+Chosen traits would be imprinted into bloodlines, harsh environments would serve as intentional training, and the Engineered would eventually be phased out, their useful characteristics absorbed while their independent status was removed.

 About Vesselborn